Tirana International Airport is officially known as Nënë Tereza but is still referred to locally as Rinas, the name of the nearest village.

 Taxi: 07.00 – 21.00, €18, 2500 leke (€20, 2800 leke, outside these times)

-Bus: On the hour, from both the centre of Tirana and the airport, from 06.00 – 18.00.
-In Tirana the bus leaves from behind the National Museum in Skanderbeu Square, at the same place the international buses leave, in front of the Tourist Information Office.
+Bus: Operated by LU-NA bus company.
+Departs on the hour, from both the centre of Tirana and the airport.
+Leaving Tirana from 07.00 – 23.00 and the airport from 08.00-24.00.
+In Tirana the bus leaves from behind the National Theatre of Opera and Ballet in Skanderbeu Square.
 Cost: 300 leke.

 For more information, for arrivals/departures, airlines and general information about what’s on offer go to the official airport website (in English).